Plenty of Pimento Cheese in Richmond

 Enjoy the caviar of the South at a restaurant near you

-Arguably, the gold standard in Richmond comes from Chef Jason Alley, presented at his Comfort and Pasture restaurants.
+Arguably, the gold standard in Richmond comes from Chef Jason Alley, which he once presented at his Comfort and Pasture restaurants.
 His recipe calls for sharp cheddar cheese, roasted red bell peppers and Virginia-favorite Duke’s mayonnaise, seasoned with shallots, tarragon, Worcestershire, black pepper and hot sauce.
+In fact, Alley’s recipe is so classic that Wine Enthusiast magazine presented it as the “Virginia-Style Pimento Cheese” recipe.

 BOOMER staff explored Richmond-area restaurants to sample the interpretations.
 We discovered variations in how the spread was served and in how creamy, chunky, tangy, spicy, mayonnaise-y and pimento-ey each dish was, finding few we didn’t swoon over.